Single Variable Complex Analysis: Riemann Surfaces and Automorphisms

 Lemma: Two nonidentity automorphisms of $D$ commute if and only if they have the same fixed point set in $\overline{D}$.

 Proof: Let $\alpha(z) = 1/\bar{z}$; this is an anti-holomorphic involution.
 Note that it maps the open unit disk to the complement of the open unit disk and sends the unit circle to itself.
 Let $F$ be the extension of a Möbius transformation that was on the open disk, extending to the Riemann sphere.
 Since $F$ is represented by a real $2\times 2$ matrix, the real values do not mind that $\alpha$ is anti-holomorphic and therefore, $\alpha \circ F \circ \alpha$ is holomorphic and equal to $F$ on the unit circle.
-But two holomorphic functions of one variable that agree on a sequence with an accumulation point must equal.
+But two holomorphic functions of one variable that agree on a sequence with an accumulation point (all contained in a connected, open domain) must equal by the identity theorem.
 Thus, $\alpha \circ F \circ \alpha = F$ and when applying $\alpha$ again on the left, since it’s an involution, we have $F \circ \alpha = \alpha \circ F$.
 Thus, $F$ has a fixed point $z_0$ in the open disk if and only if $\alpha(z_0)$ is also a fixed point which necessarily is in the complement of the closed disk.

 If we can exclude the possibility of involutions, then our lemma above for commuting automorphisms on the Riemann sphere tells us that the commuting automorphisms must have the same fixed points.
 So what happens if $F$ were an involution on $\widehat{\mathbb{C}}$?
 Differentiating $F\circ F = \text{Id}$ shows that $F’(F(z))F’(z)=1$; if we plug in a fixed point $z_0$ of $F$, we find $F’(z_0) = \pm 1$.
 It must be equal to $-1$ or else it won’t be an involution.
 But also, if $F$ maps $D$ to itself, the fixed points cannot be on the unit circle.
 One must be in $D$ and the other in the complement of the closed disk.
 A second involution which commutes with $F$ and interchanges these two fixed points would not be mapping $D$ to itself.
 So we have ruled out the possibility of commuting involutions. $\square$